josenestorpardoherrera/PersonalSite/content/project/smart-living-room.md

 # image = "Profile5.jpg"
 # caption = "Fig 2"
 # {{< gallery album="1" >}} This has to be after the "+++"

 +++

+*Feb-Jun 2014*

-Design and implementation -in a FPGA- of an automatic control system of light intensity in a scale-model of a room, through the position of a blackout and the light intensity of a bulb.
+The main objetive of this project was about the design and implementation -in a FPGA- of an automatic control system of light intensity in a scale-model of a room, through the position of a blackout and the light intensity of a bulb.

 Teammates: Pedro Nel Acero Brochero, Jose Libardo Navia Vela.

 {{< youtube 70-WHkq4nuc>}}

 {{< youtube NnEXl6qdAHo>}}

 {{< youtube nqbo67CVeQ8>}}